 - The Magical Angel Creamy Mami episode "Yuu's Flashdance" pits Yuu against a dance school in an aptitude test.

 - The focus of the Pokémon episode "The Misty Mermaid" is an underwater synchronized swimming show in which Misty gets involved through a series of circumstances.
 Reinforced by Team Rocket's disguises in the episode.
-The show later returns in "Luvdisc Is a Many-Splendored Thing", with Lily in the lead this time around.
+The show later returns in "Luvdisc Is a Many-Splendored Thing", with Violet in the lead this time around.

 - Love Live! has a two-episode arc which reveals Ayase Eli to have studied ballet in her younger days.
 The latter episode, "What I Want to Do Is...", centers on Eli teaching her friends ballet.

 - Lois Lane went undercover as a ballerina in an issue of Superman Family—she'd had lessons as a child, but her more recent martial arts training proved the key to successfully completing the assignment.

 - The Pretty Cure Perfume Preppy episode "Flying with Broken Wings" centers on a devastating injury Hanae suffers that almost causes her to quit dancing.
 The rest of the Cures put on a ballet show of their own in a successful attempt to make her feel better.

 - Given the stylistic origins of rhythmic gymnastics, Rhythmic Pretty Cure is bound to have at least a few.
 For example, "The Good, the Bad and the Secret" has a concert featuring Tsumugi's younger brother Hiroyuki as its B-plot, and an upcoming crossover with Sailor Moon Crystal will see all of Class G having ballet lessons at Yamagishi's studio in Azabu Juuban.